Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Migrate from legacy to new client library

-The migration guide is here [Migration Guide](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md).
-This includes steps on how to migrate checkpoints.
+The [migration guide](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/eventhubs/azure-messaging-eventhubs/migration-guide.md) includes steps on how to migrate from the legacy client, and includes how to migrate checkpoints.

 ## Get additional help